We’ve all got our hobbies—pastimes we dedicate some of our spare hours to because we find them fun or fulfilling.

 2. Illustration and design

-Like writing, illustration and design are creative skills that can make you money as a freelancer.
-Fiverr, in particular, is where a lot of newer artists with a variety of illustration styles find clients in need of their skills, whether it’s for marketing projects or custom portraits.
+Like writing, illustration and design are creative money-making hobbies you can do at home on a freelance contract basis.
+Fiverr, in particular, features many newer artists with a variety of illustration styles.
+Clients post projects for which they need to hire these skills, whether it’s marketing projects or custom portraits or anything in between.

-But if you’d like to maintain control, you can put your art on things, from t-shirts to posters to canvases and sell those instead.
-It’s important to understand that in order to turn your art into a product, you’ll need to cater to a specific market or build a unique brand.
+If you want more control, you can put your art on items—from t-shirts to posters to canvases—and sell those instead.
+It’s important to understand that to turn your art into a product, you’ll need to cater to a specific market or build a unique brand.
 The former is usually easier.

-Hate Copy is an excellent example of a business that was started by an artist putting their art onto things that people can buy.
+Hatecopy is an excellent example of a business that was started by an artist putting their work onto things people can buy.

 And you don’t need to front the money for inventory either.
-Print-on-demand services offer a low-risk way to monetize your art by selling apparel and home decor.
+Print-on-demand services offer a low-risk way to take advantage of your creative hobbies.
 You’ll just need to create mockups of your products to list online.
-Once you make sales and know what designs and creative get the most demand, you can consider investing in your own inventory.
+Once you make sales and know what designs and creative have the most demand, you can consider investing in your own inventory.